 \subsection{Main Contributions}

 We highlight our main contributions below: \begin{enumerate} \item \textit{Model:} We formulate our problem as a sequence of $N$ different dynamic pricing problems, each with horizon $T$.
-Importantly, the unknown parameters of the demand function for each product are drawn i.i.d. from a shared (unknown) multivariate gaussian prior. \item \textit{Algorithm:} We propose two meta-learning pricing policies, \texttt{Meta-DP} and \texttt{Meta-DP++}.
+Importantly, the unknown parameters of the demand function for each product are drawn i.i.d. from a shared (unknown) multivariate Gaussian prior. \item \textit{Algorithm:} We propose two meta-learning pricing policies, \texttt{Meta-DP} and \texttt{Meta-DP++}.
 The former learns only the mean of the prior, while the latter learns both the mean and the covariance of the prior across products.
-Both algorithms address two challenges: (i) balancing the need to learn the prior (\emph{meta-exploration}) with the need to leverage the current estimate of the prior to achieve good performance (\emph{meta-exploitation}), and (ii) accounting for uncertainty in the estimated prior by conservatively widening the prior as a function of its estimation error (as opposed to directly using the estimated prior, which may cause Thompson sampling to fail on some products). \item \textit{Theory:} Unlike standard approaches, our algorithm can leverage shared structure across products to achieve regret that scales sublinearly in the number of products $N$.
-In particular, we prove upper bounds $\widetilde{O}(\sqrt{NT})$ and $\widetilde{O}(N^{\frac{3}{4}}\sqrt{T})$ on the meta regret of \texttt{Meta-DP} and \texttt{Meta-DP++} respectively. \item \textit{Numerical Experiments:} We demonstrate on both synthetic and real auto loan data that our approach significantly speeds up learning compared to ignoring shared structure (\ie, using prior-independent Thompson sampling) or greedily using the updated prior across products. \end{enumerate}
+Both algorithms balance the need to learn the prior (\emph{meta-exploration}) with the need to leverage the current estimate of the prior to achieve good performance (\emph{meta-exploitation}). \texttt{Meta-DP++} additionally accounts for uncertainty in the estimated prior by conservatively widening the prior as a function of its estimation error. \item \textit{Theory:} Unlike standard approaches, our algorithm can leverage shared structure across products to achieve regret that scales sublinearly in the number of products $N$.
+We prove upper bounds $\tilde{O}(d^2\sqrt{NT}+d^3\sqrt{T})$ and $\tilde{O}(\min\{d^2 N T^{\frac{1}{2}},~ d^4 N^{\frac{1}{2}}T^{\frac{3}{2}}\})=\tilde{O}(d^3(NT)^{\frac{5}{6}})$ on the meta regret of \texttt{Meta-DP} and \texttt{Meta-DP++} respectively.
+In both cases, our meta-learning approach matches the performance of prior-independent algorithms for small $N$, and outperforms them in experiment-rich experiments (\ie, when $N = \tilde{\Omega}(d)$ and $N = \tilde{\Omega}(d^4 T^2)$ respectively).
+A key ingredient of our analysis is a ``prior alignment" proof technique that may be of general interest for analyzing the regret of mis-specified Thompson Sampling instances. \item \textit{Numerical Experiments:} We demonstrate on both synthetic and real auto loan data that our approach significantly speeds up learning compared to ignoring shared structure (\ie, using prior-independent Thompson sampling). \end{enumerate}